agateau/filefind/README.md

 # Filefind

-Filefind is a simple, portable, source-code friendly tool to find files inside a directory.
+Filefind is an easy-to-use, source-code friendly file finder.

 ## Usage